 Brick pavers are significantly stronger than stamped concrete and can handle all outdoor living weather conditions, and traffic.
 For high foot and vehicle traffic areas, stamped concrete is not ideal because concrete cracks and breaks under pressure.
 In areas with heavy rain and cold winters ( like our Canadian winters!) where the ground is prone to expanding and heaving, stamped concrete accelerates cracking.

 To help make stamped concrete more resistant to cracking it is constructed with control joints that are typically cut through the pattern on the concrete.
 This control joint detracts from the overall look of the finished product, and may make homeowners dislike the look of the finished hardscape project.

 Repair and replacement

-In the unlikely event that your patio paver gets a crack, or cannot be cleaned, they are easily replaced by removing the individual pavers, and putting in a new one.
-You can even do this yourself, if need be, and pavers are easy to find in store, so this makes finding a color match much easier.
-This makes your outdoor space useable again in a short amount of time, and because of how easy it is to replace the individual pavers, is a low maintenance option for paver installations.
+In the unlikely event that your pave patio gets a crack, or cannot be cleaned, they are easily replaced by removing the individual pavers, adding base material if needed, a layer of sand, and putting in a new one.
+You can even DIY, if need be, and concrete pavers are easy to find in store, so this makes finding a color match much easier.
+This makes your outdoor living space useable again in a short amount of time, and because of how easy it is to replace the individual concrete pavers, is a low maintenance option for paver patio installations.